Using reward charts as a form of positive reinforcement is a great way to nip certain behaviours in the bud and encourage others!

 They are visually pleasing and allow the kids to really see their progress which is super motivating!

-The basic premise of a rewards chart is to track how often your child succeeds in a certain behaviour.
+The basic premise of reward charts is to track how often your child succeeds in a certain behaviour.

 A typical rewards chart would look something like this…